seqan/seqan/manual/source/Tutorial/DataStructures/Alignment/ScoringSchemes.rst

 Dynamic Gap Model
 ^^^^^^^^^^^^^^^^^

-An optimised version of the Affine Gap model called Dynamic Gap Selector (DGS) designed by Urgese et al. :cite:`Urgese2014`.
+In SeqAn is provided an optimised version of the Affine Gap model called Dynamic Gap Selector (DGS) designed by Urgese et al. :cite:`Urgese2014`.
 This new gap model can be used to reduce the computational time and the memory requirement while keeping the alignment scores close to those computed with the Affine Gap model.
+The usage of Dynamic Gap model in the Global alignment computation of long strings can give results slightly different from those computed using Affine Gap model since the alignment matrix became bigger and different alignment paths can be chosen during the alignment procedure.
+Score variation are rare when Dynamic Gap model is used in the Local alignments.

 Example Affine vs Dynamic
 ^^^^^^^^^^^^^^^^^^^^^^^^^